 The inner tachy scale of the MK I is just found in white color and has “Tachymetre Base 1000” on it.

-The dial of the MK Ia was allway black with white subs.
+The dial of the MK Ia was wether grey or black with white subs.
 Some aged subs looks yellowish.
 The Enicar logo is applied and the old one with the letters in the middle of the saturn.

 Since we are at the beginning of the 60s, the dial lume is made of radium.

 For the Enicar MK Ia are two different hand versions known.
 The most prominent one is when minute and hour hand are formed like a sword, so called “gladius hands”.
-They are exclusive to the execution and contain radium lume.
-The other one is known with the classic paddle hands, which also later executions uses.
+They are exclusive to the execution and are so far identfied with and without radium lume inside the hand (more on this topic here).
+The other one is known with the classic paddle hands, which is also used on later executions.

 The subdial hands are unpainted and also looking like tiny leafs.

 The MK Ia has one of the older, thin compressor crowns.
-They are way smaller than the ones of the next references and are without the later Saturn logo.
+They are way smaller than the ones of the later references and without the later Saturn logo.

 The back shows the cloverleaf of early Enicar watches.